 New Orleans is known for its hoppin' delicacies, and the Cajun offerings at Universal Mardi Gras are no different.
 You can find these food booths, which typically open at 4 p.m. every day, at the French Courtyard Quarter across from the Mummy and Jimmy Fallon rides.
 Bold flavors will ignite your taste buds, and there are so many menu options to choose from!
 With gator bites, jambalaya, beignets and so much more, you'll want to try everything.

 Whether you're one half of a dynamic duo, or visiting with your entire frog squad, we recommend taking the sampling approach.
-In fact, Universal moved to sample-sized portions and introduced Universal Mardi Gras tasting lanyards in 2019 — and they're back again in 2020!
-You can choose 5 items for $30 or 10 items for $50 (and annual passholders have an additional option of 15 items for $60).
+In fact, Universal moved to sample-sized portions and introduced Universal Mardi Gras tasting lanyards in 2019 — and they were back again in 2020!
+You could get five items for $30 or 10 items for $50 (and annual passholders have an additional option of 15 items for $60).
 You get multiple sample-sized dishes for one price, and you don't have to fish for your wallet since they simply scan the barcode on the lanyard.
 The best part is that we can return anytime during Mardi Gras and are able to use the tasting lanyard until we run out of items.
 (The lanyards can also be used for bottled water, popcorn and pretzels during regular park hours.)

 The lanyard allows us to try more unique tastes, but also comes in handy when a flavor is a little too intense to commit to a full serving.
 It's easier than ever to test all of the foods with the tasting lanyards!
 And it's especially useful with the new Carnival Around the Universe food tent.

-This special food tent will explore tastes from different carnivals around the world and switch out its offerings every two weeks.
-First up is Trinidad & Tobago, and we're excited that all of the menu items are plant-based!
+This special food tent explored tastes from different carnivals around the world and switched out its offerings every two weeks.
+First up was Trinidad & Tobago, and we were excited that all of the menu items are plant-based!
 The dishes were flavorful and had kicks of spice.
 We tried the Grilled Pineapple Trini-Chow and the Chickpea Double, which are pictured below.
-For the remaining weeks, the food tent will feature carnival cuisine from Louisiana Creole, Brazil and Germany.
+For the remaining weeks, the food tent featured carnival cuisine from Louisiana Creole, Brazil and Germany.

 Enough about the food ... let’s talk about drinks!
-Universal Mardi Gras has several new drink offerings this year.
-A certain number of these drinks will only be available as a pair with the purchase of a food item at the location where they're served.
-New event-exclusive drinks include High Seas Twister (a rum punch), Baby Cakes (vodka drink that tastes like king cake) and Blue Voodoo (a blue margarita).
+Universal Mardi Gras had several new drink offerings this year.
+A certain number of these drinks were only be available as a pair with the purchase of a food item at the location where they're served.
+New event-exclusive drinks included High Seas Twister (a rum punch), Baby Cakes (vodka drink that tastes like king cake) and Blue Voodoo (a blue margarita).
 Opt to pair Hoodoo Cold Brew (pecan vodka cold brew) with beignets, or a Cajun Bloody Mary with jambalaya.
-The mimosa bar, which has eight fun flavors, is also returning from last year.
+The mimosa bar, which has eight fun flavors, also returned from 2019.

-Tadpoles will loooove the new Float Floats, which are ice cream floats inspired by the parade floats.
+Tad and Lily looooved the new Float Floats, which are ice cream floats inspired by the parade floats.
 Indulge in the Shipwreck float (pineapple soft serve ice cream, chocolate soft serve, pineapple soda, cotton candy and waffle cone flag), the Sunken City of Atlantis float (vanilla soft serve, wild berry soda, mango boba and gummy shark) or the Mardi Gras float (pineapple and lime soft serve ice cream, grape soda, blueberry boba and waffle cone flag).
-You can find them at Schwab's Pharmacy in Hollywood, and one float counts as one credit if you have the tasting lanyard.
+They were available at Schwab's Pharmacy in Hollywood, and one float counted as one credit with the tasting lanyard.

 Universal Mardi Gras Atmosphere